Stephen G. Leeper, President & Chief Executive Officer

 Kristen Terrell, civic space event supervisor

-Tayler Richter, events assistant
+Tayler Richter, events coordinator

 Tyler Zurick, senior asset management officer